 Vents placed strategically to cut down on drying time.
-Ionic technology to protect hair cuticle and reduce frizz.
+Ionic technology protects hair cuticles and reduces frizz.
 Lightweight design.
 Usable on any hair type, even wavy and curly hair.
-Has a salon finish, leaving hair smooth and shiny.
+Offers a salon finish, leaving hair smooth and shiny.

 Some feel the brush head is too large.
 Some people with thick, wavy hair didn't have good luck with this brush.

 Brush head is a paddle design that helps with detangling and smoothing.
 Comes with 2 heat settings, in addition to a cool setting.
 Handle is comfortable and easy to hold.
 Has a 6-foot cord that swivels for a tangle-free operation.

 Brush is loud, and the hot air only comes out of the top.